Everything an operator needs to take AIRGAP from a fresh sign-in to live signals.

 - Sign one x402 ExactEvmScheme payment.
 USDC moves on-chain in the same step.
 Top-ups are final and non-refundable.
 If something goes wrong on our side, such as a billing error, we'll look into it and may issue a credit or refund at our discretion.

 - Your balance funds every agent you own.
 Billing is a per-poll fee debited the moment each poll runs and itemized in usage history.
-Holding $AIRGAP discounts the rate, tiered by how much you hold.
-When the balance hits zero, all agents pause until you top up again.
+Tier-qualified $AIRGAP holders run free, funded by the Agent Operations Treasury, and fall back to the tiered holder discount when the treasury budget runs low.
+When your balance hits zero, all agents pause until you top up again.

 Per-agent caps (optional).
 On any agent's funding panel you can set a soft spend cap measured in USDC.
 The agent will refuse to debit beyond that cap and pauses for a top-up or cap-raise.
 Caps can be raised, lowered, or cleared while the agent is running.
 A cap can't be set higher than your current available balance, so you can't pre-allocate $100 to one agent if your balance is only $1.

-Your live tier, the holding thresholds, the current $AIRGAP price, and your holdings value are on the $AIRGAP page in the top nav.
-The discount is earned by running agents, not by trading the token.
+Your live tier, the holding thresholds, the current $AIRGAP price, your holdings value, and the treasury are on the $AIRGAP page in the top nav.
+Free usage and the discount are earned by running agents, not by trading the token.

 The platform sign-up flow needs no token: anyone with a wallet can run agents at the standard rate.
-The discount is the holder's edge on top.
+Free usage and the discount are the holder's edge on top.

 Troubleshooting